Nick3C/pinyin-toolkit/pinyin/docs-readme.txt

 To save you some time you can find a list giving this information to you below.

 =Mono-sylabic=
 ChineseLessons.com                  [n=1,189]   .mp3    [average quality]          http://www.chinese-lessons.com/download.htm
-ChinesePod.com free pinyin tool     [n=1,627]   .mp3    [licensing restrict]   http://chinesepod.com/resources/pronunciation
+ChinesePod.com free pinyin tool     [n=1,627]   .mp3    [licensing restrictions]   http://chinesepod.com/resources/pronunciation
 SWAC Audio Files                    [n=1,000]   .ogg    [need renaming script]     http://swac-collections.org/download.php WenLin Audio Files                  [n=1,675]   .wav    [commercial license]       http://www.wenlin.com/

 The reccommended audio files are the ChinesePod.com files.
 They are distributed freely at the above link but licensing prevents us from including them.
 If you want to upgrade to these files then go to the webpage, download the files (keep a copy!) and place them in your media directory, replacing any files there already.